otrv4/otrv4/architecture-decisions/002-key-management.md

 We decided that only the receiver will reveal MAC keys on the first message sent of every ratchet (even the MAC keys from stored messages keys).
-When the session is expired or when stored message keys are deleted, their corresponding MAC keys are placed in the `old_mac_keys` list so they can be later revealed.
+When the session is expired or when stored message keys are deleted, their corresponding MAC keys are placed in the `old_mac_keys` list so they can be later revealed in either the next sent data message or in the immediate TLV type 1 sent when a session is expired.

 ### Consequences